guillaumebriday/laravel-blog/readme.md

 ## Accessing the API

 Clients can access to the REST API.
 API requests require authentication via token.
-You can create a new token in your user profil.
+You can create a new token in your user profile.

 Then, you can use this token either as url parameter or in Authorization header :